Jimmy Kennedy (wrestler): College

-At The University of Illinois, Kennedy was a four time NCAA qualifier and three time NCAA All-American, including finishing fourth in 2008 and fifth in both 2009 and 2011.
+At The University of Illinois, Kennedy was a four-time NCAA qualifier and three-time NCAA All-American, including finishing fourth in 2008 and fifth in both 2009 and 2011.
 Kennedy finished his college career with 119 wins against only 24 losses, for a winning percentage of 83%.

-International
+Senior level

-In 2012, Kennedy represented the United States at the 2012 University World Champsionships, where he finished in 7th place with a 1–1 record.
+In 2012, Kennedy represented the United States at the 2012 University World Championships, where he finished in 7th place with a 1–1 record.
 Kennedy has since gone on to success at the Senior level, making three freestyle national teams (top 3 in the World Team/Olympic trials).